simeononsecurity/simeononsecurity.ch/content/articles/effortless-tech-acronyms-beginners-guide/index.en.md

   - A command-line tool provided by Amazon Web Services (AWS) that allows users to interact with AWS services and manage resources through the command line.

 - **AWS**: Amazon Web Services
-  - A cloud computing platform offered by Amazon that provides a wide range of cloud services, including computing power, storage, databases, machine learning, and more.
+  - A cloud computing platform offered by Amazon that provides many cloud services, including computing power, storage, databases, machine learning, and more.
 AWS is widely used for building and hosting applications and services in the cloud.

 ### B